Update: Sigma announced pricing and availability for the 14mm F1.8 DG HSM and the 24-70mm F2.8 DG OS HSM on June 22.

 135mm f/1.8 DG HSM Art

-With music, wedding, and event photographers in mind, the 135mm f/1.8 Art combines telephoto reach with low light performance and the ability to achieve a very shallow depth of field.
+With music, wedding, and event photographers in mind, the 135mm f/1.8 Art combines telephoto reach with low-light performance and the ability to achieve a very shallow depth of field.
 Sigma claims the lens will deliver edge-to-edge sharpness and is designed to take advantage of modern sensors in the 50-megapixel range.
 Beyond optics, the company is equally proud of its new focusing system.
 A high-torque HSM motor powers the main focusing group while an acceleration sensor registers the orientation of the lens to control “compensation focus groups” to counter the effects of gravity.
 The result should be more predictable and responsive autofocus in a variety of shooting situations.

 100-400mm f/5-6.3 DG HSM OS Contemporary

-This powerful telephoto zoom will likely make for a good choice for amateur birders and sports photographers.
+This powerful telephoto zoom will likely make a good choice for amateur birders and sports photographers.
 The variable maximum aperture of f/5-6.3 is a bit slower than some competing lenses, such as Canon’s 100-400mm f/4-5.6, but this contributes to an overall more compact and lightweight design.
 Sigma claims the latest generation OS tech also means the lens can be used with slower shutter speeds, although the company does not state how many stops of shake reduction the new OS provides.

 One fairly unique aspect of the 100-400mm is that it is dust and splash-proof, an important factor to any outdoor photographer.
 It can also achieve a maximum magnification ratio of 1:3.8 for detailed close-ups.

-Pricing and availability have yet to be released on any of the lenses announced today, but we expect the new Art models, in particular, to carry on Sigma’s tradition of providing incredible performance for the money.
+We expect the new Art models, in particular, to carry on Sigma’s tradition of providing incredible performance for the money.
 Sigma is in the midst of a renaissance, of sorts, after introducing its first Art lens some four years ago.
 Since then, the company has gone on to produce award-winning optics, with the recent 85mm f/1.4 Art posting scores that meet or exceed those of first-party lenses from Canon, Nikon, and Sony while costing hundreds of dollars less.